f5devcentral/f5-agility-labs-waf/docs/class3/module1 - ipi and geo/lab1 - ipi/lab1.rst

 #.
 Launch Chrome browser (please be patient and don't click the icon multiple times)

 ..
-NOTE:: If the Operating system prompts you enter your password for keychain access, please enter the "f5student" password provided by your lab instructor.
+NOTE:: If the Operating system prompts you enter your password for keychain access, please enter the **password** provided for "f5student".

 .. image:: images/keychain.png
   :width: 600 px